vigneswara-propelo/harness-core/README.md

 build --define=ABSOLUTE_JAVABASE=/Library/Java/JavaVirtualMachines/jdk1.8.0_202.jdk/Contents/Home
 ```

+If you have regular bazel installed, please uninstall bazel and install bazelisk.
+It allows us to use the git repo to synchronize everyone's installation of bazel.

-#####9.
-Download the data-collection-dsl username and password from [vault](https://vault-internal.harness.io:8200/ui/vault/secrets/secret/show/cv/datacollection-artifactory) and add following lines in your `~/.bashrc` file
+9. Download the data-collection-dsl username and password from [vault](https://vault-internal.harness.io:8200/ui/vault/secrets/secret/show/cv/datacollection-artifactory) and add following lines in your `~/.bashrc` file
 ```
 export JFROG_USERNAME=<username-here>
 export JFROG_PASSWORD=<password-here>